peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 	sudo systemctl status apache2

 ### Virtual Hosts
-Follow [DigitalOcean's guide](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04#step-5-%E2%80%94-setting-up-virtual-hosts-recommended) for setting up virtual hosts with apache.
-The steps are also included in the[virtual_hosts.md](https://github.com/peyton-brown/ownCloud-Installation-Security-Setup-Guide/blob/production/virtual_hosts.md) file.
+Follow [DigitalOcean's guide](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04#step-5-%E2%80%94-setting-up-virtual-hosts-recommended) for setting up virtual hosts with Apache.
+The steps are also included in the [virtual_hosts.md](https://github.com/peyton-brown/ownCloud-Installation-Security-Setup-Guide/blob/production/virtual_hosts.md) file.
 This is only really needed if you plan on having multiple sites on one domain and/or server.
 For example, a portfolio website and an ownCloud server on the same www.example.com website.

 ---